jakespillstea/soulbeet/README.md

-# Soulful
+# Soulbeet

-Soulful is a modern, self-hosted music downloader and manager.
+Soulbeet is a modern, self-hosted music downloader and manager.
 It bridges the gap between Soulseek (via `slskd`) and your music library (managed by `beets`), providing a seamless flow from search to streaming-ready library.

 ## Features

 -   **Unified Search**: Search for albums and tracks using MusicBrainz metadata and find sources on Soulseek.
--   **One-Click Download & Import**: Select an album (or just some tracks), choose your target folder, and Soulful handles the rest.
+-   **One-Click Download & Import**: Select an album (or just some tracks), choose your target folder, and Soulbeet handles the rest.
 -   **Automated Importing**: Automatically monitors downloads and uses the `beets` CLI to tag, organize, and move files to your specified music folder.
 -   **User Management**: Multi-user support with private folders.
 Each user can manage their own music library paths.
 Or have a common folder.

 ## Architecture

-1.  **Soulful Web**: The main interface (Dioxus Fullstack).
+1.  **Soulbeet Web**: The main interface (Dioxus Fullstack).
 2.  **Slskd**: The Soulseek client backend.
-Soulful communicates with `slskd` to initiate and monitor downloads.
+Soulbeet communicates with `slskd` to initiate and monitor downloads.
 3.  **Beets**: The music library manager.
-Soulful executes `beet import` to process finished downloads.
+Soulbeet executes `beet import` to process finished downloads.
 4.  **SQLite**: Stores user accounts and folder configurations.
 (PostgreSQL compat can be added easily, maybe in the future)

 ## Self-Hosting with Docker

-The recommended way to run Soulful is via Docker Compose.
+The recommended way to run Soulbeet is via Docker Compose.
 This ensures all dependencies (like `beets` and `python`) are correctly set up.

 ### Prerequisites